Integrating Physician Practices into a Hospital-Based Risk Management Program

 - Involve your medical professional liability insurance carrier in knowing your needs and concerns.
 Often, there are helpful risk management resources that can be provided to you at no cost.

-Your patient safety risk manager can help you implement strategies tailored to your needs.
-Contact us at (800) 421-2368, extension 1243, or firstname.lastname@example.org.
+Your patient safety risk manager from The Doctors Company can help you implement strategies tailored to your needs.
+Contact us at 800.421.2368 or firstname.lastname@example.org.